Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Charity & Public WorkScience & Medicine.
 A significant historical year for this entry is 1578.

 Location.
-14° 35.524′ N, 120° 58.681′ E. Marker is in Manila, Metro Manila.
+14° 35.524′ N, 120° 58.681′ E. Marker is in Manila, Metro Manila, in Metropolitan Manila First District.
 It is in Intramuros.
-Marker is on Muralla Street near Real Street, on the left when traveling north.
+It is on Muralla Street near Real Street, on the left when traveling north.
 Touch for map.
-Marker is in this post office area: Manila, Metro Manila 1002, Philippines.
+Marker is at or near this postal address: 2f Muralla St, Manila, Metro Manila 1002, Philippines.
 Touch for directions.

 Click or scan to see